sanbuphy/PyTrace-Lite/README.md

 I suggest you reshape the csv by setting row height and column width to 20.

-You can also delete the 'func_name' column to read more comfortably.
+You can also delete the 'file_name' column to read more comfortably.